rootkovska/rootkovska.github.io/contact.md

 a bootloader that isn't: it is the payload of another bootloader that in turn, comes together with the bare metal.
 One bare metal supervisor for each silicon producer.
+A hell of chips to reverse.

 Garbage collection have always been a problem.

-And today it is even hard to genuinely be a nice person.
+So, today it is hard to genuinely be a nice person.
 And we have to live with it.
 Fuck off, then :)